Deep Multimodal Learning with Missing Modality: A Survey: Introduction

-This survey encompasses recent advances in MLMM and its applications across various domains, including information retrieval~\cite{malitesta2024dealing}, remote sensing~\cite{wei2023msh}, robotic vision~\cite{gunasekar2020low}, medical diagnosis~\cite{zhou2023literature, shah2023survey, azad2022medical}, sentiment analysis~\cite{wagner2011exploring}, and multi-view clustering~\cite{chaoMVC2021}.
-We also introduce a fine-grained taxonomy of MLMM methodologies, application scenarios, and corresponding datasets.
-The main contributions of this survey are: \textbf{\underline{(1)}} A comprehensive survey of MLMM methods across diverse domains, accompanied by an extensive compilation of relevant datasets, highlighting the versatility of MLMM in addressing real-world challenges. \textbf{\underline{(2)}} A novel, fine-grained taxonomy of MLMM methodologies, with a multi-faceted categorization framework based on multi-modal integration stages and missing modality recovery strategies. \textbf{\underline{(3)}} An in-depth analysis of current MLMM approaches, their challenges, and future research directions, contextualized within the proposed taxonomical framework.
+\textbf{Contributions:} \textbf{\underline{(1)}} A comprehensive survey of MLMM methods across diverse domains, accompanied by an extensive compilation of relevant datasets, highlighting the versatility of MLMM in addressing real-world challenges. \textbf{\underline{(2)}} A novel, fine-grained taxonomy of MLMM methodologies, with a multi-faceted categorization framework based on multi-modal integration stages and missing modality recovery strategies. \textbf{\underline{(3)}} An in-depth analysis of current MLMM approaches, their challenges, and future research directions, contextualized within the proposed taxonomical framework.

-\textbf{Paper Collection: } In our literature search methodology, we primarily source papers from Google Scholar and major conferences/journals in AI, Machine Learning, Computer Vision, Natural Language Processing, Audio Signal Processing, Data Mining, Multimedia, Medical Imaging, and Remote Sensing.
-The collected papers are from, but not limited to, top-tier conferences (e.g., AAAI, IJCAI, NeurIPS, ICLR, ICML, CVPR, ICCV, ECCV, ACL, EMNLP, KDD, ACM MM, MICCAI, ICASSP) and journals (e.g., TPAMI, TIP, TMI, TMM, JMLR).
+\textbf{Paper Collection: } In our literature search methodology, we primarily source papers from Google Scholar and major conferences/journals in AI, Machine Learning, Computer Vision, Natural Language Processing, Audio Signal Processing, Data Mining, Multimedia, Medical Imaging, Remote Sensing and Pervasive Computing.
+The collected papers are from, but not limited to, top-tier conferences (e.g., AAAI, IJCAI, NeurIPS, ICLR, ICML, CVPR, ICCV, ECCV, ACL, EMNLP, KDD, ACM MM, MICCAI, ICASSP) and journals (e.g., TPAMI, TIP, TMI, TMM, JMLR, TMLR).
 Please refer to Section A in the Supplementary Materials for the full names of these conferences and journals.
-We have compiled a total of 315 significant papers from the period spanning 2012 to October 2024.
+We have compiled a total of 354 significant papers from the period spanning 2012 to August 2025.
 Our search strategy involved using keywords such as ``incomplete,'' ``missing,'' ``partial,'' ``absent,'' and ``imperfect,'' combined with terms like ``multimodal learning,'' ``deep learning,'' ``representation learning,'' ``multi-view learning,'' and ``neural networks.''

+\textbf{Survey Organization: } Firstly, we explain the background and motivation of this survey in~\secref{sec:intro}.